xerohour/audiblez/README.md

 ## How to run on GPU

+Experimental support for Cuda is available b

 By default audiblez runs on CPU.
-If it finds CUDA available as Torch device it tries to use it.
+If you pass the option `--cuda` it will try to use the Cuda device via Torch.

+Check out this example: [Audiblez running on a Google Colab Notebook with Cuda ](https://colab.research.google.com/drive/164PQLowogprWQpRjKk33e-8IORAvqXKI?usp=sharing]).

 We don't currently support Apple Silicon, as there is not yet a Kokoro implementation in MLX.
 As soon as it will be available, we will support it.

-## How to run on Google Colab

-Check out this example: [Audiblez running on a Google Colab Notebook with Cuda ](https://colab.research.google.com/drive/164PQLowogprWQpRjKk33e-8IORAvqXKI?usp=sharing]).

 ## Author